Are Microwaves Safe for Cooking?

 3. Myth: Microwaves are banned in Germany – BUSTED: Microwaves are not banned in Germany.
 74% of households there own them.
 Germany has some of the highest safety standards in the world and most of the homes have them.

-Microwaves are a safe, efficient, and incredibly convenient cooking method.
+Microwaves are a safe, efficient, and incredibly convenient and healthy cooking method.
 Research does not show that they are harmful and in fact, some evidence suggests that they outperform other cooking methods in preserving nutrients in foods.

 The biggest dangers of microwaves appear to come from burns, splashes, and dropping them.
 It is also a good idea to cook in glassware rather than plastics.